-B. Safety Data Sheets (SDS) or Material Safety Data Sheet (MSDS) (back to top)
+B. Safety Data Sheets (SDS) (back to top)

-CSU-NS-003 Date: 06-01-2014 REV: 0 Page 20 of 32
+CSU-NS-003 Date: 12-21-2022 REV: 1 Page 20 G -

+of 31

-An MSDS or SDS is a document containing chemical hazard identification and safe handling information and is prepared in accordance with the OSHA Hazard Communication Standard.
-Chemical manufacturers and distributors must provide the purchasers of hazardous chemicals an appropriate MSDS or SDS for each hazardous chemical or product purchased.
-Under new OSHA rules, MSDSs are being replaced by SDSs.
+An SDS is a document containing chemical hazard identification and safe handling information and is prepared in accordance with the OSHA Hazard Communication Standard.
+Chemical manufacturers and distributors must provide the purchasers of hazardous chemicals an appropriate SDS for each hazardous chemical or product purchased.

 The Georgia Legislature passed the "Public Employee Hazardous Chemical Protection and Right to Know Act of 1988" (O.C.G.A Title 45 Chapter 22-2) for the control of unsafe use of hazardous chemicals in the workplace.
-Because of this law and because the Board of Regents recognizes the need to address employee safety, SDSs or MSDSs shall be made available to all employees.
-An SDS or MSDS is available for each chemical or product used at CSU in paper copy located in the appropriate CSU labs or online from the manufacturer, supplier, or other internet sources.
-The SDS or MSDS give the guidelines used to determine the safety precautions, PPE, and engineering controls necessary to protect employees from exposure.
-Each lab using hazardous chemicals shall provide easy access to SDSs or MSDSs for hazardous chemicals used in the lab.
+Because of this law and because the Board of Regents recognizes the need to address employee safety, SDSs shall be made available to all employees.
+An SDS is available for each chemical or product used at CSU in paper copy located in the appropriate CSU labs or online from the manufacturer, supplier, or other internet sources.
+The SDS give the guidelines used to determine the safety precautions, PPE, and engineering controls necessary to protect employees from exposure.
+Each lab using hazardous chemicals shall provide easy access to SDSs for hazardous chemicals used in the lab.

 Laboratory Safety Inspections will be done routinely, at least once a semester, the CHO.
-A copy of the Laboratory Safety Inspection Checklist can be found in Appendix E.
+A copy of the Laboratory Safety Inspection Checklist can be found in Appendix D.